Ponce/slackbuilds/games/ovcc/ovcc.rst

     **disk11.rom** is loaded when the **libfd502.so** module is loaded.

     Other modules may require other ROM images (not included in the SBo package).

+/usr/lib/ovcc or /usr/lib64/ovcc
+  ROM images and loadable modules, which are symlinked by the wrapper script.
+  **lib64** is used on 64-bit systems (x86_64 or aarch64).

 COPYRIGHT
 =========